 - The aforementioned steps are based on GoDaddy.
 The procedure in other providers may vary, however, these are the basic steps you need to take.

-- If the A record currently points to another live website, this change will affect the site and it will not be reachable anymore.
+- If your A record currently points to another live website, modifying it will affect your live existing site and it will not be reachable anymore.

 - If you want to use your naked domain along with a subdomain, click here to check the steps.